 ND-100 COBOL programs may also be tested as background programs using the TPS background system.
-The interactive debugging option can then be used.
-The ACCEPT, DISPLAY and EXHIBIT commands can only be used in background programs.
+The interactive debugging option can then be used,

 Most COBOL programs running under TPS will need routines in the FORTRAN library, since SIBAS and NSHS/FOCUS use them.
 When testing in background FORTRAN-1BANK must be loaded.
 When loading real-time programs, the special TPS version of FORTRAN-1REENT is loaded automatically by the TPS load macros (See Section 8.3.1).